 A subprocess call also causes a new stack entry to be constructed and placed on the call stack.
 Stack entries are used to re-establish the correct processing environment during subprocess returns.
 Cells 0 and 1 of the full address space are zeroed (these cells are used by the hardware Arith Error mechanisms and to simulate SCOPE system calls).
-In addition, if the calling subprocess is a member of the new full path, the origins (relative to the new environment) of the address space, C-list, and map of the calling subprocess are computed and stored in cells 2,3, and 4 of the new address space.
+In addition, if the calling subprocess is a member of the new full path, the origins (relative to the new environment) of the address space, C-list, and map of the calling subprocess are computed and stored in cells 3,7, and 6 of the new address space.
 If the calling subprocess is not a member of the new full path, then these cells are zeroed.
 The parameters of the subprocess call are copied to the new address space starting in cell 5.

 For a normal call the parameters of the call are first formatted in the actual parameter area of the process descriptor by the system entry mechanism.
 These parameters are drawn from the calling subprocess input parameter list (IP list) under the direction of the operation being used for the subprocess call (IP0).
-In addition to formatting the actual parameter list, the system entry routine places the name (class code) of the called subprocess, the number of parameters, and a bit string denoting the types (capability or datum) of the parameters at the end of the actual parameter area.
+In addition to formatting the actual parameter list, the system entry routine places the name (class code) of the called subprocess, the under number of parameters at the end of the actual parameter area.
 After establishing the correct processing environment for the called subprocess, the parameters are transferred to the local address space and local C-list of the called subprocess.
 Datum parameters are simply copied to the next parameter cell in the local address space.
 Capability parameters are copied to successive positions in the local C-list and the index of the parameter in the local C-list is stored in the next parameter cell in the local address space.
 On the completion of the parameter passing, execution is initiated at the entry point of the called subprocess.